Brick, Inc. FAQ’s

 Not as effective:

 - Advertising that takes the consumer away from their task, such as to go to outside sites and register.

 - Advertising that takes too long to get to the point, or takes too long to load.
 Our consumers will dig deep into your product information, into recipes, into cooking ideas, but not if you make them wait or travel too far to do so.

 - Advertising that relies on borrowed interest to attract attention.
 Consumers who are making their shopping decisions and using the 30 minutes they have online to make them don’t respond to attention getting devices that aren’t about their goals .
 These may work very well on content sites that aren’t about the specific task of planning what to purchase at the grocery store.

 We do not reveal individual grocer data.
 We do not reveal or disclose any PII on individual users.

-Users with Loyalty Cards enjoy extra benefits from the GSN web services, because we are able to populate their online ‘pantry’ with their purchase history.
+Users with Loyalty Cards enjoy extra benefits from the Brick, Inc. web services, because we are able to populate their online ‘pantry’ with their purchase history.
 This enables them to re-order items easily and enables us to better filter ad messages for relevancy and benefit to the consumer.
 Their individual purchases, identity, and online behavior are never disclosed.